-In conjunction with the exhibition Tapestry of the Spirit, Delos Reyes will give a talk exploring the ways that socially engaged artists work as what David Brooks describes as “weavers”, connecting communities, reinforcing connections, and strengthening the social fabric.
+In conjunction with the exhibitions Wild and Tapestry of the Spirit, Delos Reyes will give a talk exploring the ways that socially engaged artists work as what David Brooks describes as “weavers”, connecting communities, reinforcing connections, and strengthening the social fabric.

 PRICING: General $20; Members $15*; Students $10

 TICKETS: Available here

 Jen Delos Reyes is a creative laborer, educator, writer, and radical community arts organizer.
 Her practice is as much about working with institutions as it is about creating and supporting sustainable artist-led culture.
 Delos Reyes worked within Portland State University from 2008-2014 to create the first flexible residency Art and Social Practice MFA program in the United States and devised the curriculum that focused on place, engagement, and dialogue.
 During that time she also worked with the Portland Art Museum from on a series of programs and integrated systems that allowed artists to rethink what can happen in a museum, and reinvigorate the idea of the museum as a public space.